Skip to Content

 Serving Suggestions

-Use fig balsamic dressing to finish your favorite salad recipes like baby spinach salad, arugula spinach salad, and a fresh fall kale salad, or spoon it over rice and other grain bowls.
+Use fig balsamic dressing to finish your favorite salad recipes like a baby spinach salad, arugula spinach salad, and festive fall kale salad, or spoon it over rice and other grain bowls.

-The delicious dressing is perfect for drizzling over goat cheese or blue cheese for a sweet and savory addition to cheese platters and charcuterie boards.
-And you can spoon it over my turkey-shaped Thanksgiving butterboard for color and flavor.
+Drizzle the dressing over goat cheese or blue cheese for a sweet and savory addition to cheese platters and charcuterie boards.
+And you can spoon it over my turkey-shaped Thanksgiving butterboard or whipped ricotta crostini for additional flavor and color.

-• Refrigerate: Store the leftover fig balsamic dressing in an airtight container or glass jar for one week, and guess what?
-It taste even better the next day!
-However, it will thicken once refrigerated because of the olive oil.
-I recommend removing it from the fridge 30 minutes before you need it.
-Shake or give it a good stir before serving.
+• Refrigerate: Store the leftover fig balsamic dressing in an airtight container or glass jar for one week.
+It may thicken once refrigerated because of the olive oil.
+Remove the dressing from the fridge 30 minutes before serving and give it a good shake or stir.

 Frequently Asked Questions